CommandDash/commanddash/README.md

 ## Contributing

-FlutterGPT 💙 community centric and any contribution is most welcome to make it useful for you!
+FlutterGPT 💙 is community centric and any contribution is most welcome to make it useful for you!

 ### Ways to contribute

-- **File feature requests**: Sugggest new features that'll make your development process easier.
+- **Feature requests**: Sugggest new features that'll make your development process easier.
 File at [Issues Board](https://github.com/Welltested-AI/fluttergpt/issues).
 - **Fix existing issues**: Help us by fixing existing issues in our [issues board](https://github.com/Welltested-AI/fluttergpt/issues).
 - **Pick up approved features**: You can also contribute by picking up approved features from our [Roadmap](ROADMAP.md).